Skip to main content

 What happened during the March 5, 2026 inspection of ALVARADO FAMILY CHILD CARE?

-This was a other inspection of ALVARADO FAMILY CHILD CARE on March 5, 2026.
-3 citations were issued: 2 Type A (serious) and 1 Type B.
+This was a complaint inspection of ALVARADO FAMILY CHILD CARE on March 5, 2026.
+1 citation were issued: 1 Type A (serious).

 Were any citations issued to ALVARADO FAMILY CHILD CARE on March 5, 2026?

-Yes, 3 citations were issued (2 Type A, 1 Type B).
+Yes, 1 citation was issued (1 Type A, 0 Type B).
 The first citation was for: "Conduct in the operation...which is inimical to the health, morals, welfare, or safety of...individual in or receiving s..."

 What type of inspection was this?